Accreditation Disclosure at VSU

 - NSSE Survey Results

 The Academic Catalog publishes selected student learning outcomes (or educational outcomes) for students in every major.
 Students seeking data on achievement of student learning outcomes for a particular undergraduate or graduate program should submit their request to the program’s department head directly or send the request to the Office of Institutional Effectiveness.

 An additional measure of program excellence is the fact that many of VSU’s academic programs are recognized by specialized or professional accrediting entities; those programs are listed on the Accreditations and Memberships webpage and in the Undergraduate and Graduate Catalogs.

 If applicable to the discipline, selected academic departments track and maintain data on student achievement with respect to national test or licensure results:

 - School of Nursing for NCLEX pass rates

 - College of Education and Human Services for GACE pass rates

-- College of Education and Human Services for Georgia Professional Standards Commission Content Exam pass rates
+- catalog for Georgia Professional Standards Commission Content Exam pass rates

 - Department of Biology for Biology Major Field Test (MFT) pass rates

-- Department of Marriage and Family Therapy for licensure rate and national exam pass rates
+- Department of Human Service for Marriage and Family Therapy licensure rates and national exam pass rates

-- Department of Social Work for state licensure results
+- Department of Human Services for Social Work state licensure results

 - Department of Communication Sciences and Disorders for PRAXIS II Exam results

-- Department of Psychology and Counseling for School Counseling program results
+- Department of Human Services for School Counseling program results

 - List of department websites to identify other departments from which you seek student achievement data